himanshu2002004/testrepo/README.md

 # testrepo
-##editing the file
+## Editing the file
-it is a markdoen file in this repository
+it is a markdown file in this repository